 Working with the production company Trepalm, Bendo executed his vision with dynamic lighting effects that were accentuated by haze generated by the Rosco V-Hazer.
-Below, Matt explains the lighting setups for four key shots of the spot and how the atmospheric haze helped him achieve his cinematic goals.
+Below, Matt explains his haze techniques for four key shots of the spot and how the atmospheric haze helped him achieve his filmmaking goals.

 Embrace The Inner Fire

 The short begins with a boxer watching an old Mohammed Ali fight as the narration speaks about a fire that exists inside of him.
 The room is a visual embodiment of the passion and determination the boxer possesses.
 It was important to isolate the boxer in order to intensify his concentration because he needed to appear very focused.
 Using the Rosco V-Hazer in the scene allowed us to achieve the desired isolation and intensity as the haze created the suitable atmosphere.